-Music is constantly changing, continually evolving, but with Christian must, we’ve remained solidly facing the past.
+Music is constantly changing, continually evolving, but with Christian music, we’ve remained solidly facing the past.
 The musical materials the church continues to use are tonal.
 For those who aren’t musicians, you know all about tonality and have deep experience with it.
 Everything you sing in a church gathering is in a certain key, and behaves with predictability.
 Notes of the scale have their place and function and “want” to move in a certain way.
 If you sing “Happy Birthday,” imagine singing the final “Happy Birthday to you” and instead of going down a step on “you,” you sang the same pitch for the words “to” and “you.”
 It would be uncomfortable, it would feel unresolved, and would leave you feeling like the song didn’t actually end, didn’t come to closure.
 The final word wants to go back to the note it does.
 This is tonality at work.

 Composers in the early 20th century began to move away from these assumptions and created music that did not have a defined tonal center.
 But Christian music hasn’t followed this path (nor, for that matter, has popular music in general.)
 The reason has to do with “form follows function.”
 The function of Christian song is to praise God in congregational singing, by people who are not professional musicians, and thus the form of the music must have an appeal to what is known and singable.
 Music with no center of tonality does not fulfill this function of having non-musicians quickly become participants in the music.
 If it can’t be sung on a first or second hearing, it fails that test.